Certificate in Diagnostic Medical Sonography

 Community – helping meet the needs of the community in the health care setting by providing competent, qualified sonographers who are eligible upon graduation to sit for the national certification examination in diagnostic medical sonography sponsored by the American Registry for Diagnostic Medical Sonography (ARDMS).

 The Diagnostic Medical Sonography program at Idaho State University offers a certificate program.

-The Diagnostic Medical Sonography program is an undergraduate, one-year curriculum.
-To qualify for the program, applicants must first be graduates of a radiography program and currently registered with the American Registry of Radiologic Technologists.
+The Diagnostic Medical Sonography program is an undergraduate, 3 or 4 consecutive semesters (depending on the track chosen) beginning in the summer.
+To qualify for the program, applicants must first be graduates of a radiography program and currently registered with the American Registry of Radiologic Technologists (or be students in their final semester of a radiography program).
 During the first semester of the program student takes introductory sonography courses based in general imaging procedures and sonographic principles and instrumentation.
-During the next two semesters, the student studies and practices the clinical application of sonography in the university laboratory and at affiliated hospitals and clinics.
+During the next two or three semesters (depending on the track chosen), the student studies and practices the clinical application of sonography in the university laboratory and at affiliated hospitals and clinics.
 The graduate is eligible to take the national examination for certification administered by the ARDMS.

 The Diagnostic Medical Sonography program is designed to develop the technical skills and knowledge necessary for the student to satisfactorily function as a sonographer.
 Learning experiences enable the student to demonstrate competency in the technical aspect of the profession as well as human relations.
 The program further seeks to develop student interest in the professional societies and provides methodology to maintain competency upon graduation.